 The Navigation bar along the bottom of the workspace typically holds the Pan

-On the right side of the Navigation bar, there are buttons designed to provide efficient movement between pages and views in the workspace.
+To jump between pages and views, use the tools on the right side of the Navigation bar.
+These buttons are designed to provide efficient movement between pages and views in the workspace.

 Each of the buttons is explained below: